tamimology/synology-to-ubuntu-migration/README.md

 - Make the mapping folder by `mkdir /home/USER/minipc-docker`

-- Check that both are able to see and commnicate with each other, execute `sudo showmount -e 192.168.1.5` and yiu shall see something like this
+- Check that both are able to see and commnicate with each other, execute `sudo showmount -e 192.168.1.5` and you shall see something like this

 ```
 Export list for 192.168.1.5: